 Public Board Meetings

-Board meeting are held the third Tuesday of every month at 4:00 PM prevailing time at the Authority office, which is located at 107 East Market Street.
+Board meetings are held the third Tuesday of every month at 4:00 PM prevailing time at the Authority office, which is located at 107 East Market Street.

 Board Members – 2015